 A series of free High School Biology Video Lessons.
+Here we look at ecological pyramids.

 Ecological pyramids are diagrams which show the abundance of organisms at each trophic level along the food chain of an ecosystem.
 The shapes of ecological pyramids are somewhat triangular in shape because there are fewer consumers at each ascending tropic level.